Macrometacorp/docs/docs/cep/reference/extensions/execution/math.md

 EXAMPLE 1

-    define stream InValueStream (inValue string);
+    CREATE STREAM InValueStream (inValue string);

+    insert into OutMediationStream
     select math:parseDouble(inValue) as output
-    from InValueStream
+    from InValueStream;
-    insert into OutMediationStream;

 If the `inValue` in the input stream holds a value, this function converts it into the corresponding double value and directs it to the